-Featherweight.
+Slim and light.
 Optimized for multitasking.
-Powerful.
-Fast.
+Powerful and fast.
 Made in 13.5-inch and 15-inch touchscreen displays.
 Up to 11.5 hours of battery life.
 Available in sandstone, platinum, cobalt and black.

 Its speakers are not especially impressive.